zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-oute.txt

-If using CUDA, uninstall the vanilla version of torch that just got installed, and install the [CUDA version of torch v2.6.0](https://pytorch.org/get-started/previous-versions/)

 ### Oute TTS model configuration

 Running the app optimally with Oute TTS requires extra steps due to the way the model supports multiple backends, model sizes and quantizations.
-You will need to review and hand-edit the file **`config_oute.py`** accordingly.
+You will need to review and hand-edit the source file **`config_oute.py`** accordingly.

 The [OuteTTS Github project page](https://github.com/edwko/OuteTTS) documents these various options.
 But here are some recommendations based on my own testing...